-Below the Drowned Town, there is a series of wharves.
+Below the Drowned Town, there are a series of wharves.
 Among the areas where one can pause in Braavos is the Moon Pool.
 The bravos often duel at the Moon Pool by night.
 Healers for hire are found at the House of the Red Hands.
 The best inns and brothels lie near the Purple Harbor or the Moon Pool.
-Nearer to the Ragman's Harbor, one can find the Inn of the Green Eel, the Black Bargeman, Moroggo's, the Outcast Inn, the House of Seven Lamps and the brothel called the Cattery.
+Nearer to the Ragman's Harbor, one can find the Inn of the Green Eel, the Black Bargeman, Moroggo's, the Outcast Inn, the House of Seven Lamps and a brothel called the Cattery.
 Beneath the second arch of Nabbo's Bridge lies the Foghouse, a small, cramped, dirty establishment with barely enough space to fit ten people.
 Among other establishments are the Mummer's Ship and the Happy Port.
 There are eel fights in the Spotted Cellar, which lies near the gates to the Drowned Town.

 Statues of former Sealords stand along the main canal.
 They are mostly carved wearing long bronze robes, and hold various items in their hands, such as books, daggers, or hammers.
 One holds a golden star and another is upending a stone flagon from which fresh water flows.

 A broad waterway known as the Long Canal leads south to the fishmarket.
 Along the Long Canal sits the Palace of Truth, a building with green copper domes.
 The tall square towers of the Prestayns and the Antaryons also sit along the canal.
 After those towers, one must pass beneath the large grey aqueduct of the Sweetwater River that demarcates the beginning of the district known as the Silty Town.
 In the Salty Town, the buildings are smaller and less grand.
 The Long Canal is a main thoroughfare that is usually full of barge and serpent boat traffic.